-Architectural lighting design for luxury residences in Beverly Hills, Bel Air, and Malibu.
+Architectural, layered lighting design for high-end residences in Los Angeles and Beverly Hills.
 Lighting is specified at the schematic phase, not selected from a catalog after construction.
-Layered lighting systems with Lutron integration.
+Layered lighting systems with Lutron and Ketra control integration.

 Lighting design fees are included in the overall interior design or design-build engagement fee.
 Fixture costs vary significantly based on specification: a full estate lighting package in Beverly Hills or Bel Air typically ranges from $100,000 to $400,000+ in fixtures, not including the smart home control system.
 Lutron HomeWorks or Ketra systems add $50,000 to $200,000+ depending on home size and zone complexity.